 Least Terns, the smallest of Anguilla’s tern species, are also known to nest here.
 Invasive Black Rats were eradicated in 2012 through a multi-agency effort.
 At the successful completion of that project, the first instance of a nesting Audubon’s Shearwater was documented.
 This species continues to nest in small numbers.
-The Anguilla National Trust currently maintains bait stations around the island to stop re-introduction of the species.
-A herd of goats continues to live on the island.
-The issue was addressed with the owner during the 2012 eradication program.

 Two large ponds located at Spring and Stoney Bays, play host to a number of species of waterfowl, herons and shorebirds.
 Land birds like the Caribbean Elaenia, Yellow Warbler, Black-faced Grassquit and Bananaquit can also be seen.
 During the winter months, Osprey and Peregrine Falcons can are present.